ruby-on-wheels/ruby-on-wheels.github.io/_posts/2019-03-19-laminating-the-shower.md

 ![Laminated floor](/assets/images/IMG_4364.jpg)

 I'm really happy with the outcome of my work.
-Now I have stable and water-proof shower without any joints and silicone.
+Now I have stable and waterproof shower without any joints and silicone.
 I can't wait to take the first shower in my wooden shower! :tada: :shower:

 ![Laminated shower](/assets/images/IMG_4363.jpg)